-Use the Certificate Credentials Library to store SSH keys for Linux and Unix script monitors in SAM
+Use the Certificate Credentials Library to store SSH keys for Linux/Unix script monitors

 - User Name

 - Private Key: Upload a private key file or paste the private key in PEM format.